danjm-dev/djm-core-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DJM Core Tools is a set of utilities, extensions, and services I use across Unity projects.
+DJM Core Tools is a set of tools and services for use in Unity projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>